michei69/smule-desktop/README.md

 - [x] Login support
 - [x] Play a song
 - [x] Play along
-- [x] Synced lyrics from smule's main midi file
+- [x] Synced lyrics from smule's main midi file (for non-pitch tracks)
 - [x] Song search support and wtv
 - [x] Some sort of navigation
 - [x] Persistent sessions
+- [x] Find out how lyrics for pitch'd songs work
+- [ ] Find out how parts for lyrics for pitch'd songs work
+- [ ] Pitch calculation and the other funny stuff that's nice to have
 - [ ] Encrypted store with electron's `safeStorage`
 - [ ] Automatically trigger `refreshLogin()` once requests start erroring out
 - [ ] Record voice